 The safest and most cost effective method in minimizing losses from fire is to prevent them from occurring in the first place.
-That is the role of the Fire Prevention Bureau staffed by Fire Marshal Richard Snyder.
+That is the role of the Fire Prevention Bureau staffed by Captain Richard Snyder.
 The Bureau takes a proactive approach to fire safety by reviewing building construction plans, fire sprinkler and fire alarm installations, as well as pre-fire and disaster planning.
 Through fire and life safety inspections of commercial, public and multiresidential properties, hazardous brush mitigation in the wild land interface, and fire safety education programs, the Bureau strives to prevent the development of conditions that could lead to large fire losses.

 Due to the relatively small size of Sierra Madre and the low number of fire incidents, it is difficult to derive meaningful conclusions on the effectiveness of our fire prevention efforts based on a single year's statistics.
-For instance, fire loss per capita for 2013 was \$1.20.
-The per capita loss in 2008 was \$20.69 per capita with two fires making up the majority of the loss.
+For instance, fire loss per capita for 2014 was \$13.12.
+The fire loss per capita in 2013 was \$1.20, while in 2008 fire loss per capita was \$20.69 with two fires making up the majority of the loss.